Systemcluster/TheImpossibleClone/README.md

-TheImpossibleCloneJava2D
+The Impossible Clone
 ========================

-The Impossible Clone Java2D
+A Java2D game prototype.